-Daniel Sanchez joined Olivares & Cia., in 2000, becoming a partner in 2011.
-He graduated in 1999 from Universidad La Salle and was admitted to practice Law in Mexico in the same year.
+Daniel Sanchez joined OLIVARES, in 2000, becoming a partner in 2011.
+He graduated in 1999 from Universidad La Salle and was admitted to practice law in Mexico in the same year.
 He also holds a postgraduate degree in Intellectual Property Law from the Universidad Panamericana, Mexico City.
-Mr. Sanchez is the author of several articles related to intellectual property rights' procurement and litigation in publications such as Managing Intellectual Property, IAM Magazine, among others, as well as articles related to food and pharma regulatory matters in "PLC Cross-border Handbooks.
+Mr. Sanchez is the author of several articles related to intellectual property rights, procurement and litigation in publications such as Managing Intellectual Property and IAM Magazine, among others, as well as articles related to food and pharma regulatory matters in "PLC.
+Cross-border Handbooks.
 Life Sciences".
-He is a member of the Mexican Bar Association (BMA), Asociación Mexicana para la Protección de la Propiedad Intelectual (AMPPI), as well as various other associations for Intellectual Property Law, including the International Trademark Association (INTA), and the Biotech Industry Organization (BIO).
+He is a member of the Mexican Bar Association (BMA) and the Asociación Mexicana para la Protección de la Propiedad Intelectual (AMPPI), as well as various other associations for Intellectual Property Law, including the International Trademark Association (INTA) and the Biotech Industry Organisation (BIO).
 He has been speaker at the International Association for the Protection of Intellectual Property (AIPPI), as well as a number of other forums.
-Mr. Sanchez's work at Olivares & Cia. is extensive, and he has vast experience in the prosecution and litigation of all areas of Intellectual Property including trademarks, copyrights, patents and unfair competition.
+Mr. Sanchez's work at OLIVARES is extensive, and he has vast experience in litigation of all areas of Intellectual Property, including trademarks, copyrights, patents and unfair competition.
 He has further specialised his practice in enforcement matters and all types of litigation related to intellectual property rights and regulatory matters.
 He now heads a group of attorneys specifically focused on litigation before the Mexican Institute of Industrial Property (IMPI) and the Federal Courts.
+He is currently the Vice-Coordinator of the Intellectual Property Commission from the BMA and Vice-President of AMPPI.

-Olivares & Cia. began in 1969 as an intellectual property boutique.
+OLIVARES began in 1969 as an intellectual property boutique.
 Today, the IP Practice serves many different industries, receives numerous awards for excellence in legal services, and leads the charge in protecting clients' valuable IP assets.
-Whether navigating complex pharmaceutical patent regulations, developing trademark protection strategies, or litigating copyright disputes, Olivares gets results.
+Whether navigating complex pharmaceutical patent regulations, developing trademark protection strategies or litigating copyright disputes, OLIVARES gets results.

 The Trademark Group has won various awards, including Managing IP magazine's Trademark Award.
-Additionally, Olivares & Cia. is the only firm to be ranked in the top tier of Chambers Latin America and Managing IP's ranking systems.
+Additionally, OLIVARES is the only firm to be ranked in the top tier of Chambers Latin America and Managing IP's ranking systems.

-Now with more than 40 years in business, Olivares & Cia. continues its legacy of excellence in client service and attracts clients from all areas of Mexico, in addition to clients from foreign countries needing counsel regarding Mexican Laws, regulations, and cases.
+Now with more than 40 years in business, OLIVARES continues its legacy of excellence in client service and attracts clients from all areas of Mexico in addition to clients from foreign countries needing counsel regarding Mexican laws, regulations and cases.